 - Instant messaging with sales reps (22%).

-In addition, Oro’s own research reveals that B2B sellers seek to improve productivity and get their employees to build relationships rather than manage orders.
+In addition, Oro’s own research reveals that B2B sellers seek to improve productivity and get their employees to build relationships rather than eCommerce order management.

 Thus, flexible workflows benefit both B2B sellers and buyers.
 Users can access personalized pricing, track the status of their orders without employee involvement, and brands can essentially run their stores on autopilot 24/7.